 Computational fluency is not always a product of an assessment, but rather a teaching/learning/thinking strategy in which students demonstrate flexibility in the way they go about solving math problems…with both efficiency and accuracy.
 For example, to build computational fluency, teachers can use things like flash cards, math fluency games, fluency centers — in which students move from center to center on a timed basis, each center focusing on a certain computational skill or set of skills, etc.

-If teachers wanted a strictly skill-based computational fluency assessment, they could create or find test(s) that targets the skill(s) that they want to be readily accessible and usable by their students.
-An easy example of this would be a teacher giving a sheet of 25 addition, subtraction or multiplication problems and timing students on how fast and accurately students completed them.
-However, those items would have chapter and unit tests that were tied to the standards being taught.
+If teachers want a strictly skill-based computational fluency assessment, they can create or find test(s) that targets the skill(s) that they want to be readily accessible and usable by their students.
+An easy example of this would be a teacher giving a sheet of 25 addition, subtraction or multiplication problems and timing students on how quickly and accurately students completed them.